Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 4. Make Sermons Interactive through Polls

 Just like in-person events, interactive services are key to really engaging your community.
 Asking for a show of hands, asking questions during the sermon, discussing and reflecting together all help to let the message really sink in.
-Perhaps you have a few more ideas on how to make your messages more interactive, but first here’s a few of our own to get your ideas flowing:
+If you hope to use more open ended poll questions, ask attendees to leave their answers in the chat!

 Prayer and Response